Obligations and The Past

 var

 .
-Thus, if you click the Sterling button that asks for a new configuration, the solver will always find a new trace that varies on one or more of those relations.
-This is useful when you want to see different temporal behavior, but not vary the constants. - Do not try to use
+Thus, if you click the Sterling button that asks for a new configuration, the solver will always find a new trace that varies on one or more of those relations. - Do not try to use

 example

 in temporal mode.
+In fact, it's disabled; you'll get an error message.
 For reasons we'll get to soon (when we talk about how Forge works)example

 andinst

-constrain all states in temporal mode, and so an example will prevent anything it binds from ever changing in the trace.
+both constrain all states in temporal mode, and so an example will prevent anything it binds from ever changing in the trace.
+This can still be useful for optimization, but isn't so great if you're trying to write an example where things change over time.
+Start usingassert

 Suppose we've written a model where stopped